codeadict/codeadict.github.com/_posts/2020-07-06-simple-rest-api-with-elixir-phoenix.md

 ## The end

-This was all about the Phoenix REST API Tutorial, while there seems to be a lot of witchcraft and generator magic, all it does is automate the generation of boring CRUD so you can focus on your important business logic, all the generated code is very explicit and can be modified to your needs and code style just like you do with Django.
-I hope you found it helpful as a Django developer and this post encourages you to give Phoenix a try at least for fun.
+This was all about the Phoenix REST API Tutorial, while there seems to be a lot of witchcraft and generator magic, all it does is automate the generation of boring CRUD so you can focus on your important business logic, all the generated code is very explicit and can be modified to your needs and code style.
+I hope you found it helpful and this post encourages you to give Phoenix a try at least for fun.
 The source code for this simple project lives on my Github: [https://github.com/codeadict/phx_books_api](https://github.com/codeadict/phx_books_api).